-Under UNCLOS and general international law, the exercise of enforcement powers at sea, including the power to board, search, and seize a vessel, is accorded to either warships or 'other duly authorized ships or aircraft clearly marked and identifiable as being on government service.'
+Under UNCLOS and general international law, the exercise of enforcement powers at sea, including the power to board, search, and seize a vessel, is accorded to either warships or 'other duly authorized ships or aircraft clearly marked and identifiable as being on government service'.
 As ITLOS underscored in the M/V Virginia G case, 'the Tribunal considers it important to reiterate that general international law establishes clear requirements that must be complied with by all States during enforcement operations, including those carried out pursuant to article 73, paragraph 1, of the Convention [fisheries-related].
-These requirements provide, in particular, that enforcement activities can be exercised only by duly authorized identifiable officials of a coastal State and that their vessels must be clearly marked as being on government service.'
-14
+These requirements provide, in particular, that enforcement activities can be exercised only by duly authorized identifiable officials of a coastal State and that their vessels must be clearly marked as being on government service'.
+He are the power of the power